 Fernando gave him an approving nod as he set a plate of palabok on the counter, his eyes studying the colorful dish as if he were admiring a work of art.
 "I'm sure he'll appreciate it.
 It's always the thought that counts, right?"

 Fernando paused, wiping his hands on a dish towel before offering a reassuring smile, as if to say he understood the pressure his daughter might feel.
-"From what my wife describes him, I'm looking at a 'maybe he'll like them' thought," he said, his tone light and filled with the gentle humor that felt cozy.
+"From what my wife describes him, I'm looking at a 'maybe he'll like them' thought," he said, his tone light and filled with the gentle humor.
 He patted Felix on the shoulder before returning to his work.

 Moments later, the two worked in comfortable silence, the clinking of utensils and the ambience of the kitchen creating a serene picture of them, until Fernando gave Felix a sidelong glance, a teasing glint in his eye.

-"So, what do you think of my nephew?" he asked casually, stirring the pasta with an easy flourish, as though testing Felix's reaction.
+"So, what do you think of him?" he asked casually, stirring the pasta with an easy flourish, as though testing Felix's reaction.

 Felix stiffened, nearly choking on himself, his mind scrambling for a response.
 "Excuse me, what?" he stammered, glancing at Fernando, who was clearly enjoying himself.

-"You heard me," Fernando said, gentleness laced in his tone.
+"You heard me," Fernando replied, gentleness laced in his tone.
 "He's a good-looking young man, isn't he?"

 Felix groaned, turning back to the bag in his hands.
-"Why does everyone assume I have a crush on every guy I meet?" he muttered under his breath, his little fury all but contained.
+"Why does everyone assume I have a crush on every guy I meet?" he muttered, his little fury all but contained.

 "Besides, I'm on a ban," Felix added, stapling the gift bags with a nostalgic air, looking melancholically off to the side.
 "You won't see me with anyone for a while, Tito."

-"You're still holding on to him, kid?"
-Fernando asked, meaning well, but the sentence came out with a certain bluntness that almost felt like an attack rather than a simple inquiry.
+"You're still holding on to that guy? of course," Fernando sighed, meaning well, but the sentence came out with a certain bluntness that almost felt like an attack.

-"I don't know, Tito," Felix answered, his voice fading with each syllable, his eyes downcast as though the weight of the conversation had caught up to him.
+"I don't know, Tito," Felix replied, his voice fading with each syllable, his eyes downcast as though the weight of the conversation had caught up to him.
 "He's not—"

 Just then, Amor burst into the kitchen, interrupting the moment with her boundless energy.
 "Felix!
 You should DEFINITELY stay the night!" she said, her enthusiasm as relentless as ever, a bright, eager grin lighting up her face.
 "The three of us can hang out.
 It'll be a blast!
 What do you think?"